 If a parent has sole legal custody, they make all major decisions regarding the child without consulting the other parent; this includes decisions about medical care, education, and religion.

-Oftentimes, having a child custody lawyer help draft an agreement that meets the needs of both parents and the child can prevent confusion and controversy later on.
 Whether you have an agreement to modify a current custody order to provide you with more parenting time with your child, or don’t have an order at all, if you decide together that your child would benefit from sole custody, our template can be tailored to meet your needs.

 Free Sample Stipulation – Sole Child Custody Agreement Example Court Order in California: